Jaimeloeuf/SS/spec.md

     - How do u "print" or stringify it different types like arrays?
     - Must be implemented by the runtime?
 - String concat is not supported through + operator overloading
+- Memory allocation is entirely up to the implementation heap

 ## Functions